mangui/flashls/API.md

 set to -1 for automatic level selection

-#### hls.autoLevelEnabled
+#### hls.autoLevel

-tell whether auto level selection is enabled or not
+getter : tell whether auto level selection is enabled or not

 #### hls.autoLevelCapping
 get/set : capping/max level value that could be used by automatic level selection algorithm